-How long will it take?
+How it works

-STK-AVi1 Type II Diabetes Mellitus
+STK-AVi3 Type II Diabetes Mellitus

 Preserving muscle mass is a key goal in staving off the effects of aging.
 Using the same platform for our T2DM therapy, Stark Therapeutics is working to prevent the loss of both the quality and quantity of skeletal muscle in patients over the age of 55.